Travel Tips for Malawi

 • Avoid walking alone at night

-• Keep valuables in hotel safe
+• Keep valuables in the hotel safe

-• Use registered tour operators
+• Use trusted tour operators

 • Stay aware of your surroundings